matrix-org/matrix-spec-proposals/proposals/1943-v3-default-room-version.md

 # Set v3 to be the default room version

-Homeservers support multiple room versions, though one version is the default.
+Homeservers support multiple room versions.
+Each server has a default version which is used when creating new rooms.
-All new rooms created by a server are of the default version.

 Room v3 uses the new state resolution algorithm, and replaces event IDs with hashes, thereby closing a raft of security issues.